Black Christmas (film series): Black X-Mas (2006)

 The critically panned 2006 remake was written and directed by Glen Morgan.
 The story delved heavily into the mythology of Billy, whose identity and motives were only vaguely hinted at in the original film.
-Both Morgan and producer James Wong revealed that the film suffered studio interference with Dimension executives Bob and Harvey Weinstein pushing for numerous re-writes and re-shoots to invoke more violence, which contrasted with Morgan's original vision for the film, and caused an inconsistency in tone.
+Both Morgan and producer James Wong revealed that the film suffered studio interference with Dimension executives Bob and Harvey Weinstein pushing for numerous re-writes and re-shoots to add more violence, which contrasted with Morgan's original vision for the film and caused an inconsistency in tone.
 Despite negative reviews and the Christmas release date causing controversy, the film was a commercial success.

 Black Christmas (2019)

 Shortly after the release of the 2006 remake, a direct sequel to the 1974 film was in development, which would have focused solely on Olivia Hussey's character.
 However, the film was scrapped following the death of Clark, who was killed by a drunk driver, on April 4, 2007.

-In June 2019, Sophia Takal signed on to direct another remake, having previously worked with Jason Blum on his Into the Dark series for Hulu, while Imogen Poots, Aleyse Shannon, Brittany O'Grady, Lily Donoghue, and Caleb Eberhardt signed on in starring roles.
+In June 2019, Sophia Takal signed on to direct another remake, having previously worked with Jason Blum on his Into the Dark series for Hulu, while Imogen Poots, Aleyse Shannon, Brittany O’Grady, Lily Donoghue, and Caleb Eberhardt signed on in starring roles.
 Cary Elwes also joined the cast.